 And maybe that’s not a bad thing?
 Maybe we should just follow the Constitution instead of amending it?
 Greve jokes, ‘The Constitution isn’t perfect, but it’s a lot better than what we have now.’

 Realistically, of course, we’re not going to follow the Constitution.
 We’re going to keep flailing around.
 We’ll keep trying to live with the ‘living’ Constitution, and keep stumbling from crisis to crisis, piling up constitutional violations, until a true emergency looms.
 Then our minds will be concentrated.
 But by then, of course, it will be too late.
 So we’ll hit a wall.
 And we’ll have to pick up the pieces as best we can, doing our best not to lurch into a Venezuelan dictatorship.

 So the answer seems to be: ‘Yes, we should amend the Constitution.
 But only in ways that force us to follow the Constitution we already have.’

 In other words, avoid fundamental changes.

-You know, some days I think the answer is a simple, straightforward amendment that reads, in its entirety, “AND WE MEAN IT!!!”
+(Some days I think the answer is just a simple, straightforward constitutional amendment that reads: “AND WE MEAN IT!!!”)